Kishp92/Opioid-Over-Dose-Related-Deaths-2015-2017/README.md

 Analysis of Medicaid reported drug over dose death data which highlights opioid vs death by other drugs by state, prescription rates, specialty and outlying prescribers.

+## Purpose

+There is no doubt that there is an opioid abuse issue in America.
+These dashboards gives the user an overveiw of the deaths related to opioid overdose

 ## Tableau Dashboards

 <a href="https://public.tableau.com/app/profile/kishan.patel2847/viz/OpioidsMedicaidReimbursementandDeathsperState/ODeathsvsMedicaidReimbursements">Opioids: Medicaid Reimbursement and Deaths per State</a>